wmcooper2/choose-a-student/README.md

 ### Notes
-* The build folder was renamed to "choose-a-student"
+* build/ was renamed to choose-a-student/
 * This is a simple, cross-browser tool that allows you to choose students without seat numbers or names.

 Often, students are too shy/lazy/unininterested/etc to raise their hand.